Wireless Networking

 SSID stands for Service Set Identifier and is the name of a wireless network.

-- SSIDs can be public or hidden; hidden ones require manual entry.
+- Public or hidden; hidden networks require manual input

-- Multiple SSIDs can be used in mesh networks.
+- Multiple SSIDs can exist in mesh networks

 There an option to disable SSID broadcasting to "hide" network in plain sight.
 In private networks, you can configure your devices to connect to the network automatically and skip the entire SSID broadcasting process.
 This is not fool-proof, but it prevents casual observers from seeing your network.